A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you withdraw money from your HSA before you turn 65 and you’re not using it to pay for qualified medical expenses, you’ll have to pay income tax and a 20% penalty.
 (Don’t do this unless it’s a dire emergency!)

 But once you turn 65, that 20% penalty no longer applies.
 You can continue to use your HSA funds for medical expenses, avoiding taxes altogether on the withdrawals.
-But if you choose to withdraw the money for other purposes, you’ll just pay income tax.
+But if you withdraw the money for other purposes, you’ll just pay income tax.
 This is similar to how a traditional IRA works in terms of taxes.
 (Note that with a traditional IRA, you can start to withdraw money penalty-free at age 59.5, whereas with an HSA, you have to be 65.)

 4. Pre-tax contributions … regardless of your income